-There is a strong and rapid development of textile materials and methods going on.
-The Swedish School of Textiles offers textile educations from first-cycle (bachelor) to third-cycle (doctoral) levels, where the students receive the latest findings about new materials as the doctoral students give lectures and hold workshops about their projects.
+Currently, textile materials and methods are rapidly being developed.
+The Swedish School of Textiles offers textile educational programmes at the Bachelor’s, Master’s, and doctoral levels.
+Students have access to the latest findings about new materials as our doctoral students give lectures and hold workshops about their projects.

-In addition to this, The Swedish School of Textiles is also home to Smart Textiles, where the latest in fibre development takes place in a variety of research projects.
-What happens at Smart Textiles becomes integrated in the courses, allowing the students to test and learn to develop even further.
+In addition to this, the Swedish School of Textiles is also home to Smart Textiles, where the second generation of sustainable Smart Textiles are being developed in a variety of research projects.
+What happens at Smart Textiles becomes integrated in our courses, allowing our students the opportunity to test and learn from these developments.

-During the first year, the students gain a solid foundation to base their further design work on.
-The third year is mainly devoted to a specialisation in one particular technique: printing, knitting, or weaving, together with internships and degree work.
+During the first year, our students gain a solid foundation in design methodology and the design of surface patterns for their further design work.
+During the second year, our students develop their design skills based on an experimental design approach and textile construction techniques.
+The third year is mainly devoted to a specialisation in one particular technique: printing, knitting, or weaving, together with internships and degree projects.

-After graduation, there are many career paths to choose from, such as the automotive industry, the clothing industry, interior design, starting your own business, or continue studying for a master’s degree.
+After graduation, there are many career paths to choose from, such as in the automotive industry, the clothing industry, interior design, starting your own business, or continuing studying for a Master’s degree.